Get,

 Did you know?

-• Sulfur burps can be accompanied by other symptoms such as bloating, abdominal pain, and diarrhea. source: NCBI
+• Sulphur burps can be accompanied by other symptoms such as bloating, abdominal pain, and diarrhoea. source: NCBI

-• Sulfur burps can be caused by bacterial overgrowth in the small intestine. source: NCBI
+• Sulphur burps can be caused by bacterial overgrowth in the small intestine. source: NCBI

-• Sulfur burps can be a side effect of certain medications, such as antibiotics. source: NCBI
+• Sulphur burps can be a side effect of certain medications, such as antibiotics. source: NCBI

-• Sulfur burps can be a result of rapid digestion and fermentation of food in the stomach. source: NCBI
+• Sulphur burps can be a result of rapid digestion and fermentation of food in the stomach. source: NCBI

 • Probiotics can help alleviate symptoms of sulphur burps by promoting a healthy balance of gut bacteria. source: NCBI